Analysis & Data

 Resources Related to the “Wisconsin Experience”

-APIR creates annual reports for the number of students who have engaged in “Wisconsin Experience” activities that can be analyzed from students’ academic records.
+DAPIR creates annual reports for the number of students who have engaged in “Wisconsin Experience” activities that can be analyzed from students’ academic records.
 Each report explains the activities that were analyzed (e.g., First-year Interest Group, Seminar Participation, and Study Abroad), and breaks out results by demographic subgroups and Schools/Colleges.
 There is a 2020 Supplement report “by Major”.

 Links to the annual reports (pdf format) are found here.